Python Lesson 7: Pandas

 print(series_ex_V[series_ex_V > 2])

-You can also use slicing with integers of index labels, but notice the difference.
-The end point of the range is included in the labels case.
+You can also use slicing with integers of index labels, but notice the

 print(series_ex_V["Granada":"Sevilla"]) print(series_ex_V[1:3])